clixell/clixell-content/help-docs/Text.md

 You can add as much custom text as you like to any content page

+## Installing TincyMCE

+Before looking at these instructions you should first install TinyMCE.

+You can find the install instructions [here link](https://apps.tiny.cloud/signup/):

 ## Text attributes

 You can use text attributes to display short snippets of text/numeric values on your content pages